Masada Iosefa: Early life

-Born in Motoʻotua, Apia, Samoa, Iosefa emigrated to Australia at a young age.
+Born in Motoʻotua, Apia, Western Samoa, Iosefa emigrated to Australia at a young age.
 A Blacktown City RLFC junior and a student of Patrician Brothers' College, Blacktown, Iosefa has said of his younger years, "I was a little gangster.
 I guess it doesn't matter now but I grew up with a lot of guys and all they knew was crime.
 I just blended in with them and got caught up with it a bit.
 I was just hanging out on the streets.
 Doing the wrong thing.
 It is a pretty rough place and the kids just hang out and get into trouble.
 Not massive trouble but it can go that way.
 I was caught up with it.
 I was really close to getting locked away for a while."

 Iosefa was a cousin of the four Mata'utia brothers; Chanel Mata'utia, Sione Mata'utia, Pat Mata'utia and Peter Mata'utia.